Define and query hierarchically related data

-Some standard entities already have hierarchies defined.
-Other entities, including custom entities, can be enabled for a hierarchy and you can create the visualizations for them.
+Some standard tables already have hierarchies defined.
+Other tables, including custom tables, can be enabled for a hierarchy and you can create the visualizations for them.

 Define hierarchical data

-With Common Data Service, hierarchical data structures are supported by self-referential one-to-many (1:N) relationships of the related records.
+With Microsoft Dataverse, hierarchical data structures are supported by self-referential one-to-many (1:N) relationships of the related rows.

-Self-referential means that the entity is related to itself.
-For example, the account entity has a lookup field to associate it with another account entity record.
+Self-referential means that the table is related to itself.
+For example, the account table has a lookup column to associate it with another account table row.

 When a self-referential one-to-many (1:N) relationship exists, in the relationship definition the Hierarchical option is available to be set to Yes.

-To query the data as a hierarchy, you must set one of the entity’s one-to-many (1:N) self-referential relationships as hierarchical.
-This can only be done using solution explorer.
+To query the data as a hierarchy, you must set one of the table’s one-to-many (1:N) self-referential relationships as hierarchical.

 To turn the hierarchy on: